adoyle-h/one.nvim/README.md

 # One.nvim

 All-in-one neovim configuration framework implemented with Lua.
-It is high flexible to be customized and extended.
+It is highly flexible to be customized and extended.

 中文文档 [./README.zh.md](./README.zh.md)

 ## Features

 - All in Lua.
-All configs can be overrided.
+All configs can be overridden.
 - Use many Neovim features: Native LSP, Float Window, Winbar.
 - Lua-wrapped plugin manager based on [vim-plug](https://github.com/junegunn/vim-plug) or [packer](https://github.com/wbthomason/packer.nvim) at your choice.
 See [Plugin Manager](#plugin-manager).
 - Awesome UI and color schema.
 Dark Mode.
 Support True-Color, Smooth-Scroll, Scrollbar, Dashboard.
 You can change colors and highlights.
 See [doc/colors.md](doc/colors.md).